UpdraftFund/updraft-contracts/README.md

 # Updraft smart contracts
-Updraft is a decentralized crowdfunding protocol where users can fund "Ideas" and propose "Solutions" to those ideas.
+Updraft is a decentralized crowdfunding protocol for "Ideas" and "Solutions" to those ideas.

 ## Protocol features